amr935/Python_Tasks/Lec 1/readme.md

 3. Prints a personalized greeting message using the full name.

 ### 🔹 Expected Output:
-Enter your first name: John
+Enter your first name: John\n
-Enter your last name: Doe
+Enter your last name: Doe\n
 Hello, John Doe!
 Welcome to the python program.

 yaml